-For more information, please contact Chad Smart at 859-987-2118 or the City of Paris WTP 525 High st Paris KY 40361
+For more information, please contact Chad Smart at 859-987-2118 or The City of Paris WTP 525 High Street Paris, KY 40361.

-Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
+people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.